joshuaadrian/social-feeds/README.md

 ###0.2.0

 * Moved social feed caches to be stored as an option in the WP database.
-* Using new twitter autentication library
+* Using new twitter authentication library
 * Using sass instead of less now.

 ###0.1.0